dlguswo333/tishare-desktop/README.md

 <br>

 This is a reporitory for tiShare, desktop version.<br>
-tiShare has been inspired by my former team project, [SendDone](https://github.com/La-Beaute/SendDone-Desktop).
 <br>

 tiShare aims to help users transfer both files and folders across cross-platform devices.<br>